Fall Fiber Festival

 |Sewing||Second Place||Sarah Lauzon||Planets Quilt|

 |Sewing||Third Place||Jermaine Malone||African Princess Costume|

 |Knitting||Third Place||Sandy Jaster||Wreath with a Red Bow|

 |People's Choice||First Place||Jordan Wright||Queen of Hearts Costume|

 Yarnfiti Community Art Project

-Our annual Yarnfiti Community Art Project will be unveiled during the Fall Fiber Festival.
-Yarnfiti was first launched in 2017 out of a desire to provide fiber artists, and aspiring fiber artists, with a fun and collaborative outlet for their creativity.
+Our annual Yarnfiti Community Art Project was unveiled during the Fall Fiber Festival.
+Yarnfiti was launched in 2017 out of a desire to provide fiber artists, and aspiring fiber artists, with a fun and collaborative outlet for their creativity.
 The project decorated the library with a joyous riot of colors and textures reflecting the varied interests, experiences and personalities that make up our community.
-This year, we are inviting participants to help us craft a fantastical garden out of yarn.
+This year, we invited participants to help us craft a fantastical garden out of yarn.

 The Orlando Modern Quilt Guild, a Chapter of the Modern Quilt Guild, is a non-profit organization formed to: Inspire and support our members in their enjoyment of and growth in quilt making; educate our members with an emphasis on the modern aesthetic through programs and act